walbourn/walbourn.github.io/_posts/2016-08-16-anatomy-of-direct3d-12-create-device.md

 <strong>Link libraries:</strong> The standard list of libraries to link to for a DirectX 12 application is ``d3d12.lib dxgi.lib dxguid.lib``.
 To use Windows Imaging Component (WIC) add ``uuid.lib``.

-<strong>Related:</strong> <a href="https://walbourn.github.io/direct3d-game-visual-studio-templates-redux/">Direct3D Game Visual Studio templates (Redux)</a>, <a href="https://walbourn.github.io/directx-tool-kit-for-directx-12/">DirectX Tool Kit for DirectX 12,</a> <a href="https://walbourn.github.io/getting-started-with-direct3d-12/">Getting Started with Direct3D 12</a>, <a href="https://walbourn.github.io/care-and-feeding-of-modern-swapchains/">The Care and Feeding of Modern Swap Chains</a>
+<strong>Related:</strong> <a href="https://walbourn.github.io/direct3d-game-visual-studio-templates-redux/">Direct3D Game Visual Studio templates (Redux)</a>, <a href="https://walbourn.github.io/directx-tool-kit-for-directx-12/">DirectX Tool Kit for DirectX 12,</a> <a href="https://walbourn.github.io/getting-started-with-direct3d-12/">Getting Started with Direct3D 12</a>, <a href="https://walbourn.github.io/hdr-lighting-and-displays/">HDR Lighting and Displays</a>, <a href="https://walbourn.github.io/care-and-feeding-of-modern-swapchains/">The Care and Feeding of Modern Swap Chains</a>